-In the event that you need to eliminate your own water use, the best place to begin is at home.
-Since home is where you spend the biggest portion of your time – and where you frequently shower, wash dishes, and do laundry– it is the place that gives you the most chances to save.
+If you need to eliminate your water use, the best place to begin is at home.
+Since the home is where you spend the biggest portion of your time – and where you frequently shower, wash dishes, and do laundry– it is the place that gives you the most chances to save.

 The EPA says a typical American household of four spends 400 gallons of water a day, and 70% of that is consumed indoors.
-The bathroom represents the biggest portion of water usage, however you can likewise save water in any room where it is used, including the kitchen, the pantry, and any room wherein there is a plumbing leak.
+The bathroom represents the biggest portion of water usage.
+However, you can likewise save water in any room used, including the kitchen, the pantry, and any room with a plumbing leak.

 Find and Fix Leaks

-One approach to determine if you have any water leaks in your household is to check your water bill throughout the winter months, when you are not consuming a ton of water outside.
-The EPA says that if a group of four is experiencing in excess of 12,000 gallons for every month, that is an indication of a serious leak problem.
+One approach to determine if you have any water leaks in your household is to check your water bill throughout the winter months when you are not consuming a ton of water outside.
+The EPA says that if a group of four is experiencing more than 12,000 gallons every month, that indicates a serious leak problem.

-When you know there is a leak, you need to find out where it is.
+When you know, there is a leak, and you need to find out where it is.
 You can often distinguish surface leaks by inspecting your faucet gaskets and pipe fittings to check whether there's any water on the outside of the pipe.
-If you think that your toilet may be leaking, you can check by putting a drop of food coloring into the tank.
-Seeing whether any of the color has leaked the bowl following 10 minutes.
+If you think that your toilet may be leaking, you can check by putting a drop of food coloring into the tank and seeing whether any of the colors has leaked the bowl following 10 minutes.
 Flush the toilet directly after this experiment to ensure you don't stain the tank.

-Once you've recognized a leak, find a way to fix it.
-The EPA's WaterSense site additionally gives links to different online resources on the best way to fix leaky toilets, faucets, and showerheads.
+Once you've recognized a leak, please find a way to fix it.
+The EPA's WaterSense site also links to different online resources on the best way to fix leaky toilets, faucets, and showerheads.

 In the Bathroom

 - Be a Frugal Flusher.
 If it is yellow, let it mellow.
 Be a frugal flusher.
-Flushing your toilet only 5 times each day with an ordinary toilet utilizes about 3.5-5 gallons for every flush; whenever flushed 5 times each day, this equals 17.5-25 gallons used!
-In case you install a high-efficient toilet, 5 flushes compares to just 6.4 gallons used.
+Flushing your toilet only five times each day with an ordinary toilet utilizes about 3.5-5 gallons for every flush; whenever flushed five times each day, this equals 17.5-25 gallons used!
+In case you install a high-efficient toilet, five flushes compare to just 6.4 gallons used.

 - Use Faucet Aerators.
 You can modify your bathroom faucets to use less water with a small investment of time and money.
-A faucet aerator is a simple gadget which just costs a few dollars and bends directly into the right spot on the tip of your faucet.
-Can cut its maximum flow rate from 2.2 gpm to 1.5.
+A faucet aerator is a simple gadget that costs a few dollars and bends directly into the right spot on the tip of your faucet.
+Can cut its maximum flow rate from 2.2 GPM to 1.5.